 It was my fifth Colombian style salsa lesson at Santo Baile, a studio located a few blocks up from Parque Lleras, and I was finally starting to get the hang of it.

-I’ve been dancing salsa since 2009, and while it’s true I learned almost everything I know here in Colombia, every single lesson I’ve ever taken has been in the LA (Los Angeles) style.
+I’ve danced salsa since 2009, and while it’s true I learned almost everything I know here in Colombia, every single lesson I’ve ever taken has been in the LA (Los Angeles) style.

 LA style is characterized by dancing forward and backward in a straight line.

 This is fine if you’re dancing with others who dance LA style, but the problem I kept running into here in Colombia is that the women are more comfortable dancing Colombian style, which is side to side.